There are several icons and user interface elements located on the Script Console window. The image below highlights a syntax error.

 |Expand All Folds||Expand all collapsed folds.|

-Determines if the Autocompletion window to automatically appear.
-When set to true, the window will appear after a second of inactivity once at least "system." has been typed.
-When set to false, the window can still be brought up manually by pressing Ctrl+Space.
+Determines access to the Autocompletion window.
+If set, the window will automatically appear after a second of inactivity occurs when "system." has been typed.
+If not set, the window can still be accessed manually by pushing Ctrl+Space.

 Pressing Ctrl+R while the text cursor is in the Multiline Buffer opens a Find and Replace window.
 This will search for instances of text throughout the Multiline Buffer, and allows the user to replace all or some instances with new text.

 The following shortcuts apply only to the Multiline Buffer.